riccardo-noviello/python-tplink-smart-battery/README.md

 ![Image 2](images/input1.png)

-An input will ask you for the name of your device, in my case I set it up as "charger1", so I enter that an press OK.
+A prompt will ask you for the name of your device, in my case I set it up as "charger1", so I enter that and press OK.

 ![Image 3](images/confirmation.png)